Getting Started with Kavi Software

 See Also secure socket layer encryption.

-- session
+session

 A session ends when the editor who made the changes accepts or discards the edits.

-- sharing
+sharing

-- site error
+site error

-A site error occurs when an application form or dynamic web page encounters problems.
+A site error occurs when an application form or dynamic webpage encounters problems.
 Site errors require attention by support staff, and can frequently trigger email alerting support staff to the problem.
 If you are reporting a site error, it is helpful to look at the page source and include the traceback, or error details, in your message.

 See Also source, source code, traceback.

-- source, source code
+source, source code

 Programming term used to describe the code files that control how pages are laid out and how applications work.
-When troubleshooting web site problems, you may be asked to "View the source" which refers to the HTML source of the web page.
+When troubleshooting website problems, you may be asked to "View the source" which refers to the HTML source of the webpage.
 If you encounter a site error, this page source may include traceback information that guides support personnel to the cause of the problem.

-Kavi Edit includes a source editor that allows direct editing of web page HTML in addition to a WYSIWYG editor.
+Kavi Edit includes a source editor that allows direct editing of webpage HTML in addition to a WYSIWYG editor.

-See Also Kavi Edit, Hyper Text Markup Language, site error, What You See Is What You Get.
+See Also Kavi Edit, Hypertext Markup Language, site error, What You See Is What You Get.

-- spam
+spam

 Spam can be defined as unsolicited bulk email sent to promote products or services.
 Kavi encourages all list owners to take proactive measures to prevent spam from being distributed through their lists and to adopt a closed-loop, confirmed opt-in process to avoid having list messages potentially perceived as spam.
 It is recommended that list messages include trailer text with instructions on how to unsubscribe from the list.

-Whether deliberate or inadvertant, the distribution of spam through mailing lists jeopardizes the reputation of the Web site and invites the risk of being blocklisted by Spamhaus or other anti-spam organizations.
+Whether deliberate or inadvertant, the distribution of spam through mailing lists jeopardizes the reputation of the website and invites the risk of being blocklisted by Spamhaus or other anti-spam organizations.
 Once an domain has been blocklisted, the process of having it removed from the blocklist is problematic and time consuming.

-See Also blockist, closed-loop, confirmed opt-in, phishing, scraper.
+See Also blocklist, closed-loop, confirmed opt-in, scraper.

-- specialist
+specialist

 Python software objects (i.e., DataSkins), that appear in the Kavi Members Full Activity Log as the entity that handled the data change.
 It is possible to search the Full Activity Log for actions taken by a specific specialist type.
 For instance, if you are searching for changes made to a company contact record, you could enter 'KCompanyContactDataSkin' in the 'What Action Was Taken' field.

-- secure socket layer encryption (SSL, SSL encryption)
+secure socket layer encryption (SSL, SSL encryption)

 A protocol that allows sensitive information to be securely exchanged on the internet through the use of encryption.
 SSL used in conjunction with HTTP is called HyperText Transmission Protocol, Secure (HTTPS).
 Kavi product pages using SSL to secure financial transactions will be indicated by URLs beginning with HTTPS rather than the usual HTTP.